 Replace Theme with a Default Theme

-If the plugin troubleshooting doesn’t fix the issue, then you should try replacing your current theme with a default wordpress twenty theme.
+If the plugin troubleshooting doesn’t fix the issue, then you should try replacing your current theme with a default WordPress twenty theme.
 The best way to do this is by backing up your theme folder.
 Then deleting the theme.
 WordPress will automatically fall back to the default theme.

-Alternatively, you can go in your phpMyAdmin and update the database tables in wp_options table.
+Alternatively, you can go in your phpMyAdmin and update the database tables in the wp_options table.
 The following table names would have to be updated: template, stylesheet, and current_theme.
 Change the value to twentyeleven.

 If this fixes the issue, then you should look at your theme’s functions.php file.
-If there are extra spaces at the bottom, then you should consider fixing it.
+If there are extra spaces at the bottom, then you should consider fixing them.
 If you are using a poorly coded function in your theme’s functions.php file, then it can cause this as well.

 If none of the above works, then you should try to reinstall a fresh copy of WordPress.
 While it is unlikely, but it is always possible that a core file may have been corrupted.

 You can also use the WordPress wp debug function to see what sort of errors are being outputted.
 Add the following code in your wp-config.php file.